 - We transport your organic waste materials to the Harvest Power Facility in Richmond.

-- Materials at the facility are unloaded and put into a compost pile, including the Kraft paper bags.
+- Materials at the facility are unloaded and put into a compost pile.

 - The compost process transforms the organics waste into soil using micro-organisms like bacteria and fungi to break down the organic materials.

 - For the compost process to work best, micro-organisms need a continuous supply of food (eg. organics), water and oxygen.
 Managing the temperature of the composting material is also important to make the process work.

 - Once the compost process is completed, the end material is a high-quality soil and mulch that is distributed throughout BC.